WAM runs a number of programs that aim to nurture emerging artists and audiences. They include:

 NEW NOISE COLLECTIVE

-New Noise Collective is a group of young people mentored by WAM’s Audience Development Officer, Em Burrows, who work together to put on all ages live music events.
-To join this group or for more information , please contact em@wam.org.au.
+New Noise Collective is a group of young people mentored by WAM and work together to put on all ages live music events.

 GIRLS ROCK!
 WA